Understanding Swollen/Enlarged Lymph Nodes in the Neck

 If you experience any of the above concerning symptoms, it is important to consult an ENT head and neck surgeon in Singapore for a thorough evaluation and appropriate treatment.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Can lymph nodes swell from stress?

-Stress does not directly cause lymph nodes to swell but may compromise your immune system, which enlarges the node.
+Stress does not directly cause lymph nodes to swell but it may compromise your immune system, which enlarges the node.

 When should I worry about the size of my lymph nodes?

-A lymph node that is larger than 1cm needs to be evaluated by a specialist.
+A lymph node that is larger than 1 cm needs to be evaluated by a specialist.

-Can enlarged lymph nodes go away naturally?
+Can swollen lymph nodes go away naturally?

 In most cases, yes, especially if enlarged lymph nodes are caused by a temporary infection.